obrhubr/fulltext-search-rust/README.md

  - `/add` : Adding a book to make it searchable
  - `/edit` : Edit a book
  - `/remove` : Remove a book
- - `/search/one` : Search the text of a single book
- - `/search/all` : Seach the text of all books
+ - `/search` : Search the text of books

 #### `/add`